BenchmarkXPRT/AIXPRT/Tensorflow/AIXPRT/Modules/Deep-Learning/README.md

     sudo apt-get install python python-numpy python-pil
     ```
 3. Install Tensorflow
-   * For instructions to install on Intel CPU and AMD CPU, follow [Tensorflow Website](https://www.tensorflow.org/install/)
+   * For instructions to install on Intel CPU and AMD CPU, follow [Tensorflow Website](https://www.tensorflow.org/install/)    NVIDIA GPU NVIDIA [Tensorflow GPU Website](https://www.tensorflow.org/install/gpu)
-   * For instructions to install for the NVIDIA GPU, follow [Tensorflow GPU Website](https://www.tensorflow.org/install/gpu) and install the "CUDA with apt section" (TensorRT section is optional)

    * To install Tensorflow with AMD ROCm support follow the instructions [AMD ROCM Tensorflow](https://rocm.github.io/dl.html)
    NOTE : on AMD-GPU , Ubuntu 18.04 has the support for latest drivers and is recommend to use Ubuntu 18.04.

-   * Below are some simple instructions for installing AIXPRT on an Intel or AMD machine with an Nvidia GTX 1060 graphics card.
-However, users are free to choose to install any different type of tensorflow according to the system they are running on.
+   * Below are some simple instruction to run the benchmark.
+However users are free to choose to install any different type of tensorflow according to the system they are running on.

     ```
-    # CPU installation
+    # CPU
-    # tensorflow must the be last-installed framework in order to run properly
-    # Also, make sure to edit the ../Config/Deep-Learning_defautl_config.json file for "cpu"
-    sudo apt-get install python-pip                     # install pip installer for tensorflow pip install tensorflow
+    sudo apt-get install python-pip
+    pip install tensorflow
      ```

     ```
     # GPU
-    # tensorflow-gpu must the be last-installed framework in order to run properly
-    # Also, make sure to edit the ../Config/Deep-Learning_defautl_config.json file for "gpu"
-    sudo apt-get install python-pip                     # install pip installer for tensorflow-gpu pip install tensorflow-gpu
     sudo apt-get purge nvidia*                # remove any installed drivers sudo add-apt-repository ppa:graphics-drivers/ppa    # get the repository sudo apt update                        # update the apt request ubuntu-drivers devices                    # confirm desired driver is present sudo apt install nvidia-410                # install the desired driver reboot
-    nvidia-smi                                          # check that the desired driver version is installed as below (415.27)
+    nvidia-smi                          # check that the desired driver version is installed as below (415.27) sudo apt-get install python-pip
-    Go to https://www.tensorflow.org/install/gpu) and install the "CUDA with apt section"
+    pip install tensorflow-gpu
      ```

 ##### Steps to run benchmark
  1. Navigate to directory:

     ```
     cd AIXPRT/Harness
     ```

  2. Run the benchmark:

     ```
     python3 index.py

     ```
  3. If running on GPU target , please edit AIXPRT/Config/{filename.json} to set "hardware" to gpu .
 ##### Results

 Benchmark runs and finished pointing to the results location.
 All the results are located at AIXPRT/Results/ after the benchmark run.